 Recreational rowers at WLARC benefit from rowing in the same fine boats that are used by all club members.
 This is not common, and other clubs use more stable ‘touring’ boats which are suitable for long distance and leisure rowing.
 We are able to row long distances in the fine boats, and if overnight stays are involved a land based support crew would accompany the trip.

 We do take occasional rows through the local locks to venture further afield.
 Molesey and Kingston, Staines and Wraysbury can be reached in a day out with a stop for a leisurely lunch.

-We have also taken part in annual long distance events such as the Great River Race on the Tidal Thames (we borrow fixed seat boats), the Head of the Dart race in Devon, the Vogalonga in Venice and the ‘Coupe des Dames’ in France.
-It is great fun to take a crew to different venues and take part in these long distance events.
-The fitness and stamina that is required is built during the regular weekly sessions.
-Our recreational rowers still challenge themselves, and see some great places.
+We have also taken part in annual long-distance events such as the Great River Race on the Tidal Thames (we borrow fixed seat boats), the Head of the Dart race in Devon, the Vogalonga in Venice and the ‘Coupe des Dames’ in France.
+It is great fun to take a crew to different venues and take part in these long-distance events, and the fitness and stamina that is required is built during the regular weekly sessions.
+Our recreational rowers still challenge themselves and see some great places.

 Our club is in an easily accessible location close to Weybridge town centre with ample free parking.
 We benefit from a beautiful outlook over the weir at Shepperton Lock and a dedicated landing stage providing easy access to the water.

 Established on the site of a working boatyard, the club has provided facilities for its members in the original boathouse since the 1920s.

 All the boats in our fleet are tailored for women’s rowing.
 They cover a range of weights and levels of competence; from beginners to racing crews.